 Year of Call: 2012

-Tony therefore brings a wealth of experience with him to the Bar in fields including crime, contract, commercial, housing (including rent & mortgage possession), insolvency, personal injury, regulatory & professional discipline, welfare benefits, enforcement proceedings, and costs.
+Tony therefore brings a wealth of experience with him to the Bar in fields including contract, commercial, debt recovery, housing, insolvency, personal injury, welfare benefits, enforcement proceedings, and costs.

 2011 –2012: Nottingham Trent University

 Being led by Benjamin Knight as junior counsel in a case involving allegations of large-scale international trafficking of Class A drugs.

 Defendant faced two counts of harassment causing fear of violence and witness intimidation.
 The prosecution case was dependent on digital evidence from the complainant’s phone, but police had failed to secure or retain sufficient material.
 After Tony carefully drafted a defence statement and an abuse of process argument pointing to specific requests for disclosure (with which the complainant refused to co-operate), the Crown were forced to offer no evidence on both counts.

 Defendant pleaded guilty to dangerous driving causing serious injury.
 Tony successfully persuaded the Court to impose a suspended sentence of two years despite all authority pointing to immediate custody.

 R v DI (2020) (Court of Appeal)

 Successfully appealed against the unlawful terms of a Restraining Order made by the Crown Court.

 Successfully defended an anti-fracking activist against an allegation of wilfully obstructing the highway, in a case involving a dispute as to the boundary between the highway and private land.